wikicrafter/stuffregister/README.md

 # Program supports WindowsOS soon it will support all Linux distribution
 ___________________________________________________________________________

- Thanks for using gvision company software.
+ Thanks for using my  software.
  I hope it will make your work easier and smoother